jonmmar/maram-cc-site/dispatch/recursive-summary.md

 ---
 title: Summary of the Recursive Observation Series (Essays 0–3)
-description: A narrative overview of the Recursive Observation Series, tracing the emergence of constraint, recursive filtering, perspectival collapse, paradox, and the arrow of memory.
+description: An overview of Essays 0–3 in the Recursive Observation Series — from the origin of constraint and filtering to paradox collapse, memory, and the arrow of time.
+A ladder of structure emerges.
 date: 2025-06-09
 permalink: /dispatch/recursive-summary
 ---